 Your advisor is listed in degree works, which can be accessed through NEST.
-If you don’t have an advisor, please fill out the Advisor Request form, located outside of the Psychology’s Department’s main office (Room 219/Dickson Hall).
-You need to see your advisor during their office hours, which are posted outside their office doors and some post their hours on their University faculty page.
-Contact information for advisors can be found on the Montclair State University website.
+If you don’t have an advisor, please fill out the Advisor Request form.
+Please be proactive and meet with your faculty advisor as early as possible to ensure timely assistance.
+Faculty are holding virtual office hours.
+Your advisor is listed in Nest.
 If there is an ongoing schedule conflict, please request another advisor, following the procedure above.

 How should I select my advisor?

 Select an advisor who matches your academic interests (e.g., clinical, developmental, experimental) and your availability (e.g., day, evening).

 What should I do if my advisor does not get back to me?

 If you email your advisor and don’t hear back from them, feel free to contact one of the College’s professional advisors.
 If difficulties continue, please contact Dr. Fuentes, the Coordinator of Advising or Dr. Arieh, the Department Chairperson.